 Mathematics and Modern Foreign Languages set ‘Learn-It’ homework’s.
 These are shorter tasks set more often and will contain specific skills relevant to that week’s lessons.
 Combined with the regular homework system, we believe that we have a comprehensive homework programme that will excite and inspire our students as well as develop their learning.

-Homework at Key Stage 4 (Year 10 and 11) will still be set in a traditional, weekly manner to support the needs of the students in their upper school courses; homework will often have an important role in supporting the completion of coursework and controlled assessments.
+Homework for GCSE courses (Year 9, 10 and 11) will still be set in a traditional, weekly manner to support the needs of the students in their upper school courses; homework will often have an important role in supporting the completion of coursework and controlled assessments.